During that dark period of history known as the Middle Ages, the name of Columbet was first used in France. While the patronymic

 styles; Jean Colombe (c.

-1430-1493), a French miniature painter and illuminator of manuscripts; Christopher Columbus (1451-1506), the Italian explorer, navigator, and colonizer, in 1492 he departed from Palos de la...
-Another 73 words (5 lines of text) are included under the topic Early Columbet Notables in all our PDF Extended History products and printed products wherever possible.
+1430-1493), a French miniature painter and illuminator of manuscripts; Christopher Columbus (1451-1506), the Italian explorer, navigator, and colonizer, in 1492 he departed from Palos de la Frontera, the Santa María ran aground on Christmas Day 1492, he...
+Another 62 words (4 lines of text) are included under the topic Early Columbet Notables in all our PDF Extended History products and printed products wherever possible.